FAQs

 AmeriCorps is the federal agency connecting individuals and organizations through service and volunteering to tackle the nation’s most pressing challenges.
 It is often referred to as a domestic Peace Corps.
 Every year, 75,000 AmeriCorps members of all ages and backgrounds serve through thousands of nonprofit, community, and faith-based organizations, joining more than 1.2 million Americans who’ve taken the pledge to “get things done” since the program’s inception in 1994.
 Learn more about AmeriCorps.

 As an AmeriCorps grantee, AmeriCorps members serve directly with Conservation Corps Minnesota & Iowa to give back to their communities while gaining a foundation of marketable skills for their future.
-Young adults, ages 18-35, who join our programs are enrolled as AmeriCorps members, volunteering to serve their community through environmental stewardship.
+Young adults, usually ages 18-30, who join our programs are enrolled as AmeriCorps members, volunteering to serve their community through environmental stewardship.
 As AmeriCorps members, participants receive a monthly living allowance, education award, loan forbearance, and health insurance.

 Yes and no. AmeriCorps is funded by the AmeriCorps federal agency.
 However, virtually all AmeriCorps positions are hosted by local nonprofits, government agencies, and faith-based organizations that have applied for and received AmeriCorps grants.